cryspen/libcrux/libcrux-ml-dsa/tests/wycheproof/README.md

-The JSON files were taken from `https://github.com/C2SP/wycheproof/pull/112`, and
+The JSON files were taken from `https://github.com/C2SP/wycheproof/pull/112`.

 Both `sign_schema.rs` and `verify_schema.rs` were generated with [quicktype](https://github.com/glideapps/quicktype), using the commands: